 This page is about Ken Grubb, the founder of Turkey Central.
-If you want to learn more about Turkey Central, see the page "About Turkey Central."
+If you want to learn about Turkey Central, see the page "About Turkey Central."

 I began my life's work as a police officer in Maryland, USA, eventually becoming a detective.
 In 1989, I became an investigator for the US government and spent the next 17 years conducting investigations in the USA and in several other countries.
-Along the way, I earned my master's of business administration (MBA), and began a second career teaching business and management courses for the University of Maryland.
+Along the way, I earned my master's of business administration (MBA), and began a parallel career teaching business and management courses for the University of Maryland.

-Okay.
 So what does that mean to you?
 It means I have what it takes to help you.

-- and Antalya, where I live today.
+- Antalya, where I live now.